Rian1010/Charity-Website/README.md

 is a style that repeats two more times.

 Finally, there is a contact page, which specifies what a user can contact me about and assures a reply from me under 24 hours.
 This list is highlighted inside of a box on desktop sizes next to a form.
 The list is not in a box on phone and tablet sizes and it is placed above the form on those device sizes.
 The form allows a user to contact me with one's names and email address.
-Moreover, as background image there are hands of different colours, which metaphorically shows users to have a giving hand for people all around the world.

 The navbar and the footer are both white with black texts because I wanted to keep the website bright.
 The navbar has blue hover effects, as the most of the pages' colors are blue as well.